darwinproject/darwin3/doc/phys_pkgs/darwin_spectral.rst

 The plankton spectra file contains multiple sections for the different optical types.
 Each starts with one line with reference sizes (ESD in microns; same format, first column ignored), followed by a line for each waveband.
-The section used for each type is selected by :varlink:`aptype`.
+The section used for each type is selected by :varlink:`grp_aptype`.

 .. csv-table:: Format of data lines in optical spectra files
    :delim: &